dustinpfister/blog_posts/_posts/js-intl.md

 ## 3 - Conclusion

 So the Intl Object is useful for just getting this kind of task over with so I can then move on to what I really want to do in a project.
 This is still a relativity new feature in javaScript so if you care about your code breaking on old versions of Internet explorer mainly version 10 and older than another option will have to be explored when it comes to formatting numbers.
 However I am not seeing a lot of people using browser that old any more, so this might be my first go to solution for formatting numbers when it comes to working on various projects.

+The intl object does have its limitations, it can be used for formating, but it can not be used to do everything that might come up with converting one value to another.
+This goes without saying when it comes to currency, of course this alone will not do that as exchange rates are always go up and down all over the place.
+When it comes to doing that in a javaScript environment one just has to make use of some kind of API, and all the ones that I know of cost money to use for a certain number of requests over time.